puppetlabs/puppetlabs-ibm_installation_manager/REFERENCE.md

 Data type: `Any`

 Specifies whether this module should be responsible for deploying the source package for Installation Manager.
-Valid values are `true` and `false`.
-Defaults to `false`

 Default value: `false`